Crypto Tax Calculation 101: How To Calculate Crypto Taxes

-The cryptocurrency taxes you’ll owe are calculated based on the capital gains or losses from your digital asset holdings of coins like bitcoin.
+The cryptocurrency taxes you’ll owe are calculated based on the capital gains or losses from your digital asset holdings of coins like bitcoin or tokens like NFTs.
 You are taxed on value your crypto gains between when you acquire it and when you sell or exchange it.
 The accounting is the same as stock trades or the purchase and sale of a house.

 To accurately compute your tax liability, you will need to track your tax lots.
 Tax lots entail the cost basis (the amount you originally paid for the crypto), the time held, and the price at which you traded away or sold the crypto.
 Cryptocurrency tax software handles this automatically, using your investment and trading history.

 You’ll need your transaction history in order to track your tax lots.
 Additionally, for each sale or exchange, you will need the following information:

 - Amount and currency of the coin or token sold